FAQ - Domestic

 No. The Russian Flagship Domestic Programs accept students of all majors.

 Yes.
-To become Flagship certified, students must spend one year at the Overseas program in St. Petersburg after reaching the required proficiency in Russian.
+To become Flagship certified, students must spend one year at the Overseas program in Almaty, Kazakhstan after reaching the required proficiency in Russian (Advanced on ACTFL scale or Level 2 or 2+ on ILR scale).
 Some of the Domestic Russian Flagship schools also offer a summer study in Russia.

-If you are an undergraduate student (or will become one in the fall) who has not yet achieved a professional Russian proficiency (Advanced on ACTFL scale or Level 2+ on ILR scale), you should consider applying for one of the Domestic Programs.
-They are offered at four U.S. Russian Flagship universities on their U.S. campuses.
-Each program is designed alongside students’ majors, allowing students to take some of their core content classes in Russian.
+If you are an undergraduate student (or will become one in the fall) who has not yet achieved a professional Russian proficiency (Advanced on ACTFL scale or Level 2 or 2+ on ILR scale), you should consider applying for one of the Domestic Programs.
+Each program is designed to incorporate students’ majors, allowing students to take some of their core content classes in Russian.